cliffhall/node-multi-server-chat/README.md

 that user currently has open.
 Subsequently, when users connect and disconnect, the server instance updates all its peers about that user's connection status.

-When an instance receives a message for a user it doesn't know, it will forward that message to any peers known to have a connection to that user.

-Also, since a user could be connected to multiple server instances with separate clients, even if the user was connected to the server instance and sent the message, the message will also be forwarded to any peers known to have a connection to that user.

-Finally, when a user sends a message, and since they may have other connections on the instance or its peers, the message must also be sent to all the user's connections so that their own message histories will be able to reflect the complete discussion.

 Since every server instance knows which users are connected to each of its peers, no database is required, to track where users are connected, a common bottleneck with Star Topology systems.

+### Routing messages to recipients
+When a server instance receives a message for a user it doesn't know, it will forward that message to any peers known to have a connection to that user.

+Since the intended recipeint could be connected to multiple server instances with separate clients, the message will also be forwarded to any peers known to have a connection to the recipient.

+### Keeping the sender's clients in sync
+The sender's message must also be sent to all their connections on all servers so that their message histories will be able to reflect the complete discussion.

+### Updating clients with the user list
+Whenever a user connects to (or disconnects from) a server instance, all users connected to the mesh will be sent a sorted, unique list of currently connected users.

 ## Setup